 - You Ended The Relationship For The Wrong Reasons

 Sometimes we make rash decisions in the heat of the moment, only to regret them later.
 If you broke up with your ex for reasons you can now see were wrong, it might be a good idea to see if he is willing to meet up and discuss it.
 Try not to lead by telling him you love him; instead, focus on discussing why you now believe you overreacted.
 Talking about things in a calm, neutral environment can help both of you see how things went wrong.
 If he’s receptive and understanding, you can suggest trying to work through the issue to see if there is still something between you.
 If he isn’t, at least your explanation and apology mean that you can walk away on good terms and not regret your overreaction.

 - Something Significant Has Changed In Your Life

 If your relationship ended at least in part to an issue within your own life, it might be a good idea to try and mend fences with your ex.
-From addiction to being a workaholic, to having an undiagnosed health condition, there are many things that can affect the way that we act, even toward people we love.
+From addiction to being a workaholic to having an undiagnosed health condition, many things can affect how we act, even toward people we love.
 If you’ve moved past or received help for the issue, try contacting your ex and explaining the situation, as well as how you’ve changed.
 His reaction will be the indicator of whether or not he’s open to rekindling your romance.